Arquimidio/entropy/src/content/posts/another-blog-post.md

 ---
 author: gabriel-stoppa
-categories: ['React', 'NestJS']
+categories: ['System Design', 'Studies', 'Summing Up']
-date: 15/04/2024
+date: 2024-04-19T23:10:55+0000
 featured: false
-image: ./images/test.webp
+image: ./images/bridge.png
-description: Yes, i'm just testing this super cool functionality
+description: So why would you do this to your system?
-title: Another Blog Post
+title: You don't build a bridge without planning
 ---

 ## Introduction